-If your baby usually eats well and has been showing poor eating habits off late, it could possibly be due to the fact that he isn’t feeling well or is just recovering from one.
-When ill, all the bodily processes take a hit, digestion included.
+If your baby usually eats well and has been showing poor eating habits off late, it could be due to the fact that he isn’t feeling well or is just recovering from some illness.
+When battling an illness, all the bodily processes take a hit, digestion included.
 This results in a loss of appetite.
 Even after the illness has disappeared, the medication and after-effects could cause the digestive process to take some more time to return to normal, as well as the food to start tasting better, too.

 2. Zinc Deficiency